40+ Secrets to Having Your Healthiest Summer Ever

 The long days of summer are packed with all kinds of different races, and you don’t have to be a marathoner to sign up.
 Look for races near you that feature live music, sprinklers and slip-n-slides, foam, bouncy obstacles, colored paint, or glow-in-the-dark features.
 You’ll have so much fun, you’ll forget you’re exercising.
-These are the summer activities that burn the most calories.

 Stock up on insect repellent

 Mosquito and tick bites are not only irritating (as anyone who’s ever had a bug bite on their eyelid can attest) but they can spread harmful diseases as well.
 Keep the summer fun going even when insects are out by stocking up on cans of insect repellent.
 If you’re going into a forest, experts recommend a spray containing DEET.

 Hone your grilling techniques

 A perfectly charred steak or chicken breast is… ?
 If you filled in the blank with “delicious,” you are correct.
 If you filled it in with “cancer-causing” you would also be correct.
 Sadly, recent research has shown that grilled meat contains carcinogens that can raise your risk of several deadly types of cancer.

 What happens after you and your guests have had their fill of summer classics like grilled hot dogs, potato salad, cream cake, and deviled eggs?
 You may be tempted to lounge by the pool or take a nap on a chez lounge, but any responsible host will hop up and put the leftovers away.